reinaldo-z/tiniba-bms/README.md

 A PSP warning for spin/vnl would be supremely useful.
 Remember that `pspnc` is NO spin, good for Vnl. `hgh` is spin enabled, and unusable for Vnl.

 ### Not working
-* 29 : calZeta : layer spin injection
 * 26 : ndotccp : layer carrier injection

 ### rho
 * pmn.f90: lines 354 - 367
 * ndotccp: calrho is seriously FUBAR
 * sub_pmn_ascii.f90: lines 1145 - 1150

-### calZeta
-* seems to not be layered, does not recognize layered spin elements

 ### `latm/SRC_1setinput`
 * `integrands.f90`: